-The purpose of this study is to investigate the beliefs of Turkish learners of English (EFL) as a foreign language.
-12th grade students' (in the field of Science (S), Social Sciences (SS) and Language (L)) learning beliefs are investigated considering sex and field of study as variables.
-The population of this study is 637 EFL students in various high schools; Yusuf Kalkavan, Mersin Ticaret Sanayi Odası and Mehmet Adnan Özçelik Anatolian High Schools in 2008-2009 academic year.
-The instrument administered in this study is Beliefs About Language Learning Inventory (BALLI), which was designed by Horwitz in 1985.
-The collected data were analyzed via SPSS (Statistical Package for the Social Sciences).
-According to the interpreted results, there is a significant difference among the 12th grade S, SS and L students in terms of their English learning beliefs.
-The other significant finding is that students' learning beliefs varied in considering sex as a variable.
+The purpose of this study is to report on a study that investigated the beliefs about language learning of Turkish EFL learners in Anatolian High Schools.
+In this study, whether there is any difference among the 12th grade Science (S), Social Sciences (SS) and Language (L) students in terms of their English learning beliefs, and whether there is any difference between two genders in terms of their English learning beliefs among these students are investigated.
+The population of this study is 637 12th grade S, SS and L students in Yusuf Kalkavan Anatolian High School, Mersin Ticaret Sanayi Odası Anatolian High School and Mehmet Adnan Özçelik Anatolian High School in 2008-2009 academic year.
+The survey instrument that has been administered in this study is Beliefs About Language Learning Inventory (BALLI) which is designed by Horwitz in 1985.
+All data have been analyzed using SPSS (Statistical Package for the Social Sciences).
+According to the results, there is a significant difference among the 12th grade S, SS and L students in terms of their English learning beliefs.
+The other finding of the study reveals that there is a significant difference between males and females in terms of their English learning beliefs.

-Keywords: Beliefs, Language Learning, BALLI, Turkish Learners, Variables
+Keywords: Beliefs, Language Learning, BALLI, Gender Variables, Language Learning